 Related post: Our Night at Disney After Hours

-Character Breakfast at Four Seasons Orlando
+Character Breakfast at Ravello

 Not many hotels in the area get their own character breakfast, but Four Seasons Orlando is one that does.
 Minnie, Mickey, and Goofy join for breakfast in Ravello, one of the on-site restaurants.
 You need to make reservations in advance, and the breakfast only happens on certain days.
 We went on a Saturday morning.
 I wasn’t sure how E would do – she’s never met any characters – but she LOVED seeing them!
 She now has a new love for Minnie Mouse, which is just so cute.